LaWebcapsule/orbits/src/examples/git-cdk-s3/README.md

 ### Customizing the app

-Once this folder downloaded on your machine and the requirements installed, you can :
+Once this folder downloaded on your machine and the requirements installed, you can:
-- modify the bootstraping process with your mongodb url
+- modify the bootstrapping process with your mongodb url
 - modify the stack with a specific bucketName

 ### Launching the app